Hiranyaloka/mt-plugin-RegexList/README.markdown

     /<a name=(['"])(.+?)\1>(.*?)</a>/i

 The first parenthesis captures the first quotes (single or double), and the backreference `\1` repeats that.
 The second and third parenthesis captures the required link name and the optional anchor text.
-We'll be using `\2` and `\3` backreferences to place those bits in our replacement argument.
+We'll be using `$2` and `$3` backreferences to place those bits in our replacement argument.
 The `i` modifier gives us case insensitivity.

+(Please note that if you expect extra spaces in your page bookmarks, you'll want to toss in some `\s*` space metacharacters.)

 The bookmark link will look like this: